 What is a Completion Notice (for Council Tax)?

-The completion notice is a document that specifies the completion day, which is the day on which a property becomes a dwelling for Council Tax purposes.
-It is then given a band by the Valuation Office Agency so that we can start charging Council Tax.
+The completion notice is a document that specifies the completion day.
+This is the day on which a property becomes a dwelling for Council Tax purposes.
+It is then given a band by the Valuation Office Agency so that we can start charging Council Tax

 What if a property is Complete but Unoccupied?